tomheon/diffscuss/README.md

 +It's only just a test
 ```

-It is legal, however, to position a Diffcourse comment directly after
+It is legal, however, to position a Diffscuss comment directly after
 the range information in a hunk, in which case the target of the
 comment is assumed to be the entire hunk, for example: